rks101/egnet/README.md

 ## Get files using wget

-You can download files or documentation with a large number of files using **wget**.
+You can download files or documentation with many files using **wget**.
 This is very much like your own web-doc-ripper!

 ```
 wget --mirror --convert-links --adjust-extension --page-requisites --no-parent https://developer.android.com/reference/packages